The Eclectus Parrot is incredibly beautiful and makes a great pet for the entire family.

 See the Lixit Bottles we sell at http://www.birdsafestore.com

 We provide bath water in the morning and sometimes in the evening on warm days, but we only leave it in there one to two hours so that they don’t drink nasty water all day.

 Do invest in a water bottle.
 You will avoid lots of potential health problems by insuring they have clean water to drink that hasn’t been bathed and pooped in.

 If your parrot has not used a water bottle before, you will need to provide both a water bottle and a dish until you see that they are drinking from the bottle.

 Lixit makes a glass water bottle that has a wire instead of a spring that keeps it on the cage if you are worried about safety.
 (Some birds get their foot or beak stuck in the spring attachment on other bottles.)

-We have unique quality cages you can get from us at really competitive prices!
+Here are some unique quality cages you can get

 The absolute minimum for an Eclectus parrot should be 24x20x24 cage.
 If the bird is going to be caged most of the time, don’t buy smaller than a 36x36x60 cage.

 Your Eclectus parrot will need a lot of different kinds of toys.
 Most will like foot toys and toys that make them think.
 They are very intelligent birds.
 Provide some safe wood toys for them to turn into toothpicks too.